Comment on page

 - The administrators of the Cloud service and others with privileged access;

 - The appropriate roles and responsibilities in respect of information and security and privacy management; and

 - The geographic locations and countries where the Cloud service may store or process data, regardless of the duration of that storage or processing.

 Keepnet Labs Limited requires the Cloud services it uses to adhere to all applicable legislative, regulatory, and contractual obligations, including those related to the protection of personally identifiable information (PII) and the rights of PII principals.
 These include, at a minimum, the obligations incumbent upon Keepnet Labs Limited, as identified in the List of Legislative and Regulatory References.

 For the purpose of operating an effective ISMS, the context of the organization is bifurcated into internal and external related parties.
 It is important to understand the unique context of an organization before starting the planning and scoping of ISMS to ensure the implemented ISMS gives the best return on investment.

-To establish the business context for ISMS, we have been identified and documented internal and external context that the organization must consider when they manage information security risks.
+To establish the business context for ISMS, we have identified and documented internal and external contexts that the organization must consider when they manage information security risks.

 The purpose of this policy is to ensure that all employees and contractors are qualified for and understand their roles and responsibilities of their job duties and that access is removed once employment is terminated.

-We have outlined the acceptable use of information and IT resources for our employee/contractor.
-All employees/contractors required to comply with the requirements in this policy.
+We have outlined the acceptable use of information and IT resources for our employees/contractors.
+All employees/contractors are required to comply with the requirements in this policy.